wolfgpu.simple_simulation

 - Parameters:

-store_dir (Path) – where the simulation model is stored.
+store_dir (Path) – where the simulation model is stored (a directory).

 - copy() SimpleSimulation [source]